RXNT/ES6-React-Redux-Seed/readme.md

 ## Configuration changes to be made for making new project work

 * WebPack configuration changes, make following changes in **webpack.config.env_name.js** file at root of the project directory
 * Replace ApiServiceUrl value with url for API service to connect
 * Change HostedIP value to actual url where the app will be hosted, this information will be used for logging purpose

 ## How to create a Students Registrations Search Page

   1. Create new folder named as `search-students` under `src\components` with below files
+     *  Add new component `search-students.component.js`
+     *  Add new styles `search-students.component.scss`
+     *  Identify list of actions you want to perform in this page, and define action types in `constants.js`
      *  Define state in `initial.state.js`
-     *  Identify list of actions you want to perform in this page, and define action types in `constants.js`
+     *  Define reducer methods to update state in `reducer.js`
      *  Define actions like fetching data from APIs in `actions.js`
-     *  Define reducer methods to update state in `reducer.js`
-     *  Add new component `search-students.component.js`
-     *  Add new styles `search-students.component.scss`

   2. Create new folder named as `search-students` under `src\containers`
-     *  Add new container component `search-students.component.js` and import component created in `step-1`
+     *  Add new container component `search-students.container.js` and import component created in `step-1`

   3. Import reducer created under step (1) in `src\store\reducers.js`